 3. MOVABLE BRIDGES

 Amsterdam not only has more than 1200 bridges but 61 of them are movable!
 The process of opening and closing one bridge takes from 2 to 8 minutes, and this can cause some congestion problems in the traffic.
-However, it always goes more or less smooth and it’s really fun to watch – only first time, later you get bothered from waiting. 🙂
+However, it always goes more or less smooth and it’s really fun to watch – only first time, later you get bothered because of waiting. 🙂

 Also, many of the bridges hide amazing art underneath so don’t miss to watch it; if you are lucky enough to actually encounter this happening!